pautena/ignite-ir-boilerplate-pautena/readme.md

 * `ignite g redux Amazing` - Will generate and link the redux for `Amazing`.
 * `ignite g saga Amazing` - The same as above, but for the Sagas

-_TODO: explain more about Redux & Redux Sagas here_

 ### Services